 My advertising was different and it pushed suppliers versus price and made good use of catchy slogans.
 In 1981 I left Edmonton and relocated to Vancouver where I managed a corporate agency for Atlas Travel.
 In 1983 I joined Uniglobe Travel International head office as the Director of Training & Development and later became the Vice President of Western Canada.
 It was in this role that I learned the concept of franchising and how to turn my knowledge and creative talents to help others build their travel businesses.
 In 1986 I opened TIP Travel Management Consulting and for the next seven years I consulted to, trained, assisted and worked with companies North America wide.
 In 1996 I became General Manager of a travel & tourism college.

 SMP Training Co., was established in 1999 to service the global travel and tourism Industry with cutting edge keynotes and workshops based on NBG - New Business Generation.
 That's what I do.
-My training mantra - "No Fluff - No Theory".
-Since 1999 my customer base has grown to include tour operators, departments of tourism, airlines and travel agency consortia, home based groups, associations, credit card firms, aboriginal tourism, government departments, consulting firms and call centres - taking me on a global journey from the Arctic to Bosnia.
+My training mantra: "No Fluff - No Theory".
+Since 1999 my customer base has grown to include tour operators, departments of tourism, airlines and travel agency consortia, home based groups, associations, credit card firms, aboriginal tourism, government departments, consulting firms and call centers - taking me on a global journey from the Arctic to Bosnia.

 In April 2010, my 412 page marketing book was published.
 The title, "273 No Fluff -Theory Marketing Ideas for Travel Agents" and 27 years in the making!
 A sample can be read here.
 In June 2011 the first issue of my e-magazine SELLING TRAVEL was published (and can be read here) and in 2013 I published a new magazine called IC Travel Agent which has now been amalgamated into the Selling Travel magazine .
 In 2014 I opened The Travel Agent's Store (renamed as The Selling Travel Store) where travel trade professionals can access eBooks on how to sell more travel.
 As of 2020, my eGuides are available from The Travel Institute.
 My soft cover books are available from Amazon.
 Also in 2020, I published a 520 page book, Marketing Ideas for Travel Agents.
 The book offers 332 ideas that a travel agent could use to promote themselves during Covid-19 and beyond.